jax-ml/jax-ai-stack/docs/source/ecosystem_overview/core.md

 ## Flax: Flexible Neural Network Authoring and "Model Surgery"

-[Flax](https://flax.readthedocs.io/en/latest/index.html) is a library designed to simplify the creation, debugging, and analysis of neural networks in JAX.
-While pure functional API provided by JAX can be used to fully specify and train a ML model, users coming from the PyTorch (or TensorFlow) ecosystem are more used to and comfortable with the object oriented approach of specifying models as a graph of `torch.nn.Modules`.
-The abstractions provided by [Flax](https://flax.readthedocs.io/en/stable/) allow users to think more in terms of layers rather than functions, making it more developer friendly to an audience who value ergonomics and experimentation ease.
-[Flax](https://flax.readthedocs.io/en/stable/) also enables config driven model construction systems, such as those present in [MaxText](https://maxtext.readthedocs.io/en/latest/) and AxLearn, which separate out model hyperparameters from layer definition code.

-With a simple Pythonic API, it allows developers to express models using regular Python objects, while retaining the power and performance of JAX.
-Flax's NNX API is an evolution of the Flax Linen interface, incorporating lessons learned to offer a more user-friendly interface that remains consistent with the core JAX APIs.
-Since Flax modules are fully backed by the core JAX APIs, there is no performance penalty associated with defining the model in [Flax](https://flax.readthedocs.io/en/stable/).

-### Motivation

-JAX’s pure functional API, while powerful, can be complex for new users since it requires all the program state to be explicitly managed by the user.
-This paradigm can be unfamiliar to developers used to other frameworks.
-Modern model architectures are often complex with individual portions of the model trained separately and merged to form the final model[^3], in a process commonly referred to as model surgery.
-Even with decoder-only LLMs which tend to have a straightforward architecture, post training techniques such as LoRA and quantization require the model definition to be easily manipulated allowing parts of the architecture to be modified or even replaced.

-The Flax NNX library, with its simple yet powerful Pythonic API enables this functionality in a way that is intuitive to the user, reducing the amount of cognitive overhead involved in authoring and training a model.

-### Design

-The [Flax](https://flax.readthedocs.io/en/stable/) NNX library introduces an object oriented model definition system that encapsulates the model and random number generator state internally, reducing the cognitive overhead of the user and provides a familiar experience for those accustomed to frameworks like PyTorch or TensorFlow.
-By making submodule definitions Pythonic and providing APIs to traverse the module hierarchy, it allows for the model definition to be easily editable programmatically for model introspection and surgery.

-The [Flax](https://flax.readthedocs.io/en/stable/) NNX APIs are designed to be consistent with the core JAX APIs to allow users to exploit the full expressibility and performance of JAX, with lifted transformations for common operations like sharding, jit and others.
-Models defined using the NNX APIs can also be adapted to work with functional training loops, allowing the user the flexibility they need while retaining an intuitive object oriented API.
+[Flax](https://flax.readthedocs.io/en/latest/index.html) simplifies the creation, debugging, and analysis of neural networks in JAX by providing an intuitive, object-oriented approach to model building.
+While JAX's functional API is powerful, Flax offers a more familiar layer-based abstraction for developers accustomed to frameworks like PyTorch, without any performance penalty.

+This design simplifies modern ML practices like "model surgery"—the process of modifying or combining trained model components.
+Techniques such as LoRA and quantization require easily manipulable model definitions, which Flax's NNX API provides through a simple, Pythonic interface.
+NNX encapsulates model state, reducing user cognitive load, and allows for programmatic traversal and modification of the model hierarchy.

-### Key Strengths
+### Key Strengths:

-* **Intuitive object oriented flexible APIs:** Layers are represented as pure Python objects with internal state management, simplifying model construction and training loops, while also advanced model surgery use cases through support for submodule replacement, partial initialization and model hierarchy traversal.
+* Intuitive Object-Oriented API: Simplifies model construction and enables advanced use cases like submodule replacement and partial initialization.

-* **Consistent with Core JAX APIs:** Lifted transformations consistent with core JAX and fully compatible with functional JAX provide the full performance of JAX without sacrificing developer friendliness.
+* Consistent with Core JAX: Flax provides lifted transformations that are fully compatible with JAX's functional paradigm, offering the full performance of JAX with enhanced developer friendliness.

 (optax:composable)=